ChrisBuilds/throw/README.md

 ## Catch / Throw Concept
 The methodology here is simple:
-1. Read an input file into a bytestream.
+1. Read an input file into a byte stream.
 2. Separate the input byte stream into three byte chunks.
 3. Create a visual grid using a tkinter canvas.
-5. Set the color in each grid cell to correspond to a three byte chunk from the bytestream.
+5. Set the color in each grid cell to correspond to a three byte chunk from the byte stream.
 ASCII hex values would become RGB colors.
 The larger the grid, the more data represented in each cycle.
-6. Cycle the grid to progress through the bytestream.
+6. Cycle the grid to progress through the byte stream.
 7. Run a second program to detect the grid using PIL.
 8. Screenshot that grid
 9. Split it into individual cells
 10. Transcode the colors back to ASCII text.

-The program is divided into two distinct components: 'Throw' and 'Catch.'
-The 'Throw' segment operates within the virtual machine (VM), granting it access to the input file.
-Conversely, the 'Catch' component is designed to run on my local workstation.
-The purpose of 'Catch' is to receive information about the grid's location, enabling it to capture color data and subsequently perform the reverse transformation to recover the original ASCII text.
+The program is divided into two distinct components: Throw and Catch.
+The Throw component operates within the virtual machine (VM), granting it access to the input file.
+Conversely, the Catch component is designed to run on my local workstation.
+The purpose of Catch is to receive information about the grid's location, enabling it to capture color data and subsequently perform the reverse transformation to recover the original ASCII text.

 To allow for flexibility in adjusting the grid size to optimize data transfer rates, Catch is designed to detect and adapt to the grid's dimensions.
 This is accomplished by using a distinctive fill color for the cells during 'discovery mode.'
 Additionally, the color red is used to identify the left boundary of the grid, while the color green is used to identify the top boundary.
-By providing Catch the location of the top left cell (using the mouse cursor at the start of the process), along with the number of cells in a grid row and the number of pixels in a cell, Catch will identify the extent of the grid and calculate the coordinates of all grid cells.
-Using these coordinates, Catch screenshot the grid location on screen, split the image into individual cells, detect the color, and convert the color hex back into ASCII text.
+By providing Catch the location of the top left cell (using the mouse cursor at the start of the process), along with the number of cells in a grid row, and the number of pixels in a cell, Catch will identify the extent of the grid and calculate the coordinates of all grid cells.
+Using these coordinates, Catch will screenshot the grid location on screen, split the image into individual cells, detect the color, and convert the color's hex representation back into ASCII text.

 Here's a visual example: